nikitaprasad21/Predicting-Credit-Card-Customers-Segmentation-Project/README.md

 ### Credit Score Classification Model

-#### I have deployed Supervised Machine Learning Models to improve retention rate with accuracy of 75.28% on test data for Random Forest Classifier (RFC).
+#### I have deployed Supervised Machine Learning Models to improve retention rate with accuracy of 85.19% on test data for Bagging Classifier.

 ### Conclusion